nhpf/speech_alert/README.md

  - **Alert Message**: what the bot will send you when any keyword is detected from the live input audio

- - **Calibration**: to adjust the detection noise threshold for your microphone, enable this option and remain silent while calibrating
+ - **Calibration**: to adjust the detection noise threshold for your microphone, enable this option and don't speak while calibrating.
+It should take less than 5 seconds

  - **Maximum Phrase Duration**: each phrase being said is processed when the speaker stops talking for a brief moment or the maximum phrase duration is reached